eliba2/vim-node-inspect/README.md

 ```

 ## How to use

-Either start a node script or attach to an already running script.
-Both can be done manually (NodeIndpectStart/NodeInspectRun) or using the configuration file vim-node-config.json.
-The later is encouraged.
+Use the plugin to start a script with *NodeInspectStart*/*NodeInspectRun* or attach to an already running script using *NodeInspectConnect*.
+Additional configuration can be set with the vim-node-config.json configuration file.

-For full documentation see :h vim-node-inspect.
+For full documentation see `:h vim-node-inspect`.

-### Starting Manually ###
+### W/O A configuration file ###

-Either start debugging a local js file (via NodeInspectStart or NodeInspectRun) or connect to a running instance using NodeInspectConnect.
-In the later case the target must start with --inspect (e.g. node --inspect server.js).
+Use NodeInspectStart or NodeInspectRun which starts the script in the current buffer using `node --inspect <script>`.
+An already running script can be attached using NodeInspectConnect address:port.
+In the later case the target must start with --inspect (e.g. `node --inspect server.js`).

 ### Using the configuration file ###